Section 5: Housing, Dining and Campus Life

 - University Housing will identify living spaces on- and/or off-campus to be used for quarantine and isolation purposes, based on availability.

-University Housing is preparing plans (outlined separately) for housing students this fall and will continue to support move-in of residents.
+University Housing has developed a comprehensive plan for housing students this fall and will continue to support move-in of residents.
 The foundation of these plans is based on creating an environment that supports the health and safety of students and the larger campus community.
 Key elements include:

 - Implementation of social distancing plans for all residential facilities.